 Putting new habits into a well-sequenced routine makes establishing new habits easier to do because it almost automates them by triggering them with that first habit.

-Now, let’s get into how you put together one of these well-sequenced self-care routines that’ll make healthy habits easier to stick to.
+Now, let’s get into how you put together one of these well-sequenced self-care routines.

 List the healthy habits you’ll like to do

 The first step to creating a self-care routine that’ll make healthy habits easier to stick to is by listing out the healthy habits you’ll like to do.